mooalot/zustorm/README.md

-# Zustand Forms
+# Zustorm

-Zustand middleware for managing forms.
+A way to use Zustand for form management.

 ## Features

 - **Simple API**: Takes the complexity out of form management, just like Zustand does for state management.
+- **It just works**: Yeah, it just works.

 ## Installation

-To use Zustand Forms, you need to install the package along with Zod for schema validation.
+To use Zustorm, you need to install the package along with Zod for schema validation.
 (I may add support for other validation libraries in the future.)

 ```bash
 npm install zustorm zod